 I’m an Alabama native, first living in Virginia in 1975.
 I’ve been a teacher (biology-related classes at Wytheville Community College and three semesters adjunct at Radford University), a physical therapist, and since 2002, a writer.
 Going back to grad school days at Auburn University, I have enjoyed nature photography and have been digital since 2000, using Nikon cameras and lenses.

 The writing finds its way into regular columns in a couple of local newspapers since 2004.
 I’ve had some 30 essays broadcast on the Roanoke NPR station, WVTF and written two non-fiction books.
-The pages at slowroadhome.com is where you can find out about both books, Slow Road Home ~ a blue ridge book of days, and the second book published in May of 2009, What We Hold In Our Hands: a Slow Road Reader.
-Order forms and PayPal buttons are here.
+Here’s the Fragments page where you can find out about both books, Slow Road Home ~ a blue ridge book of days, and the second book published in May of 2009, What We Hold In Our Hands: a Slow Road Reader.

 Slow Road Home is now available in a variety of eBook formats.
 Check this link for a downloadable sample, or to purchase!